SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ##### Custom CdsAuthProvider

-If your CAP project does not use the `@sap/xssec` library for authentication, you can provide a custom implementation of the `CdsAuthProvider` interface that derives the user's `Authorizations` with a custom strategy from the `cds.context` object:
+If your CAP project doesn't use the `@sap/xssec` library for authentication, you can provide a custom implementation of the `CdsAuthProvider` interface that derives the user's `Authorizations` with a custom strategy from the `cds.context` object:

 ::: code-group
 ```js [server.js]